BoodooaMonish/deciphersnips/README.md

 - Questions are called using commands from either keyboard shortcuts or from the vscode command palette.
 - Tags and Attributes are called using the VScode autocompletion tool, meaning when you type an attribute's name, a dropdown menu will appear showing choices inwhich you can select to add the attributes you want faster.

-<blockquote class="tip">💡 <strong>Tip:</strong> When creating questions in XML, it is recommanded to use keyboard shortcut commands for a faster workflow instead of using VScode command palette <code>Ctrl + Shift + p</code> to call each question type command. <br/> However, if you've forgot the name of a command during scripting, you can easily use the VScode command palette to search for it.</blockquote>
+<blockquote class="tip">💡 <strong>Tip:</strong> When creating questions in XML, it is recommended to use keyboard shortcut commands for a faster workflow instead of using VScode command palette <code>Ctrl + Shift + p</code> to call each question type command. <br/> However, if you've forgot the name of a command during scripting, you can easily use the VScode command palette to search for it.</blockquote>

 ## Table of Contents